aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/find-and-replace/_index.md

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Find-Replace-ReplaceWithHTML-NumberHighlightCallback.cs" >}}

-The following code example shows how to highlight numbers in text:
+The following code example shows how to prepend a line number to each line:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Find-Replace-ReplaceWithHTML-LineCounter.cs" >}}